 Gum grafting in Boston is a dental microsurgery that is used to treat gum recession.
 Gum recession is common among those with periodontal disease, crooked teeth, genetics, and even rough tooth brushing.
 During gum recession, the gums detach from the tooth, exposing the root to bacteria and food.
-When this is left without treatment, tooth and jaw bone loss can occur, which is why it’s essential to get treatment very quickly if you notice the first signs of gum recession.
-Patients should contact us here at Dental Partners of Boston if they are concerned about gum recession.
+When this is left without treatment, tooth and jaw bone loss can occur, which is why it’s essential to get treatment such as gum grafting very quickly when you notice the first signs of gum recession.
+Patients should contact Dental Partners of Boston if they are concerned about gum recession.

-At Dental Partners of Boston, we take all microsurgeries seriously, and when it comes to gum recession, we want you to feel reassured and happy with the method of treatment that we provide.
+At Dental Partners of Boston, we take all microsurgeries seriously, including gum grafting.
+When it comes to gum recession, we want you to feel reassured and happy with the treatment that we provide.
 We will talk you through the entire procedure before it happens and you’ll understand more about the reasons for the procedure beforehand.
 All patients deserve to be fully informed about all treatment plans, which is why we are committed to excellence in patient care.

-Gum grafts - also known as gingival grafts or periodontal plastic surgery - is the name given to surgical procedures on the gum that have the goal of covering an exposed tooth root surface.
-This is done with grafted oral tissue.
+Gum grafting, also known as gingival grafting or periodontal plastic surgery, is the name for surgical procedures on the gum that covers the exposed tooth root surface.
+Gum grafting uses oral tissue that has been grafted.
 The leading cause of gingival recession is periodontal disease, but there are other common causes - such as rough brushing, genetics, and trauma.

 Our dentists will discuss all of this with you, careful to answer all your questions, so that you are aware of the causes of your periodontal gum recession and the need for gum grafting in Boston.

 You may not notice that your gums have receded on some teeth.
-A great deal of patients don't find out until they see their dentist who points it out for them.
+A great many patients don't realize it until they see their dentist who points it out for them.
 However, if a tooth root is exposed, you will be able to see it.
 Other symptoms of gum recession include:

 There are three different procedures, and oral surgeons have their own preferences.
 They will judge which method to do when they see your gums.
 The three surgery types include: